-Due to its potency, synthetic retinol is not well-tolerated by all skin.
-It can leave skin red, irritated and sensitive to the sun.
 Natural, plant-based Vitamin A derivatives have come onto the scene.
 Carotenoids, a plant-derived source of retinol and Vitamin A derivatives from plant-derived such as carrots and carrot seeds, are an alternative.
 It’s a dream of an ingredient if you’re someone with naturally dry, oily or sensitive skin.

 What is Retinol?

 Retinol is naturally occurring in dark leafy greens, broccoli and orange/yellow fruit and vegetables, such as carrots, sweet potatoes, papayas, oranges.
 These sources of beta-carotene are converted into Vitamin A by the body.
 Retinol, which is a preformed source Vitamin A, can be derived from animal ingredients such as milk or egg enzymes.
 Carotenoids, a plant-derived source of retinol and Vitamin A derivatives from plant-derived such as carrots and carrot seeds, are an alternative.
 The addition of Avocado and Sunflower oils in The Foundation retinol assists to activate the effects of Vitamin A via absorption in to the skin.